ArturoDent/launch-config/README.md

 -----------------------

 ## TODO

 [ X ] - Add support for multiple workspaceFolders, finished in v0.4.
 [ X ] - Explore running multiple debug sessions from one keybinding [v0.4].
 [ X ] - Provide intellisense for settings.json, with all `"names"` fron launch.json  [v0.3].
 [ X ] - Provide intellisense for `launches.` commands in keybindings.json from settings.json keys  [v0.2].
-[&emsp; ] - Explore generating a command directly from keybindings.
 [ X ] - Add command and QuickPanel launch config and selections [v0.5].
+[ X ] - Add support for stopping, restarting or stop/start a previously running debug session  [v0.7].
 [&emsp; ] - Explore retrieval of launch configs from `.code-workspace` files in a multi-root workspace.
+[&emsp; ] - Explore support for task arguments.
+[&emsp; ] - Explore generating a command directly from keybindings.
+[&emsp; ] - Provide intellisense for `args` in `keybindings.json`.

 -------------------------